chenkennt/SignalRSample/README.md

 ![chat2](resources/chat2.png)

-Open multiple browser windows, then each one can talk to each other.
+Open more browser windows, each one can talk to each other.

 ## A Brief Explanation

-Here is a brief explanation of how this chat room application works.
+Here is a brief explanation about how this chat room application works.

 One core concept in SignalR is Hub.
 Hub is a programming model that allows server and client talk to each other by calling methods.
-Here a hub defined in [Chat.cs](ChatDemo/Chat.cs):
+Here is a hub defined in [Chat.cs](ChatDemo/Chat.cs):
 ```csharp
 public class Chat : Hub
 {